CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/contributing_plugins.md

 In your PR, we appreciate if you also include:
 - unit tests for your plugin
+- customized installation in setup.py, if your plugin has dependencies

 ## Having your plugin cited